Nodeocrat/room-samples/README.md

 ### new Room(options)
 - `options` {Object}
-  - `initTimeout` {Number} Milliseconds for client to notify initialization is complete (via initialize() on client) before being kicked.
+  - `initTimeout` {Number} Milliseconds for client to notify initialization is complete (via `initialized()` on client) before being kicked.
 Defaults to 10 seconds.
-If 0 is passed, then initClient will be called straight away and will not wait for the client to invoke initialized().
+If 0 is passed, then initClient will be called straight away and will not wait for the client to invoke `initialized()`.
 This is faster and useful for if there is no initial data that needs to be sent to the client.
   - `reconnectTimeout` {String} Time in milliseconds that clients have to reconnect upon disconnect.
-If ${timeout} seconds passes without reconnecting, client will be booted from room. (default 0ms).
-If it set to be non-zero, then you will be on 'reconnect' mode and must override onDisconnect and onReconnect
+If this amount of time passes without reconnecting, the client will be kicked from the room. (default 0ms).
+If it set to be non-zero, then you should override `Room.onDisconnect(client)` and `Room.onReconnect(client)` to react to disconnects and reconnects.

-### Hook: Room.onClientAccepted(client)
-- `client` {Client}
-Called when client is accepted & expected to join shortly, but not yet initialized.
-Always call super when using this hook.

-### Hook: Room.onClientDisconnect(client)
-- `client` {Client}
-Called when a client disconnects.
-This does not need to be overidden if reconenctTimeout is set to zero, as leave will be called instantly (but onClientDisconnect will still be called just before)

-### Hook: Room.onClientReconnect(client)
-- `client` {Client}
-When client reconnects, after being disconnected.
-As above, you only need to override this if reconnectTimeout is non-zero.

-### Hook: Room.initClient(client)
-- `client` {Client}
-Hook for when client is initialized on client side.
-This is the time to register socket events on server side with client.
-Also optionally you can choose to emit initial startup data (if required).
-Note: This is called after the client side has called `initialized()` so it can be assumed the client is already initialized and is receiving events whenever `Room.broadcast` is called.

-### Hook: Room.onClientLeave(client)
-- `client` {Client}
-When client leaves.
-Be aware that this may happen any time after onClientAccepted even before the client has initialized

 ### Room.hasClient(client)
 - `client` {Client}